johndaviesco/C-TCP-client-server/README.md

   $ ./client localhost 8080 hi

-you should recieve a message back saying
+you should receive a message back saying

   message from server: HI